 Unused counters are one of the causes of these long wait times.
 Some stations had fewer than one third of counters in use, and a full 14 of CST’s 26 counters were unmanned at the time of the survey.

 While this data is fascinating, it was collected in 2013.
 That means that it is 3 years old at this point.
 With how quickly Mumbai can change, it is surely time to update the survey!

 What data would you like to see in future MRVC surveys?
 Drop us a note in the comments.

 Source: Mumbai Railway Vikas Corporation, Mumbai Suburban Rail Passenger Surveys and Analysis, 2013.

-Collect your own data through our mobile data collection app, Collect.
-It’s been used over 150 partners to collect over 20 million data points.
+Collect your own data through our mobile data collection app, Collect!
+It’s been used by over 150 partners to capture over 20 million data points.
+Get started today!